 He/she is also too cowardly and ill-prepared to fire the employee directly.
 This would likely involve defending his/her decision to HR, company lawyers, upper management, and/or a government agency (i.e., should the employee file for unemployment or wrongful discharge).

-The sneaky smart manager wants to save face and avoid conflict so s/he takes the passive-aggressive way out by attempting to make the employee miserable enough to quit.
-But this, too, has its risks — especially if the reason the employee is "unwanted" has anything to do with unlawful discrimination, retaliation, whistle-blowing, etc.
+The sneaky smart manager wants to save face and avoid conflict (and the inevitable consequences of managerial decisions) so s/he takes the passive-aggressive way out by attempting to make the employee miserable enough to quit.
+But this, too, has its risks—especially if the reason the employee is "unwanted" has anything to do with unlawful discrimination, retaliation, whistle-blowing, etc.